MegaMorph/galapagos/EXAMPLE_AND_README/USAGE.md

 I would suggest version 2b) for most surveys, but every BAND (!) can use it’s own method, e.g. when using data from different surveys with different requirements.
 It SHOULD be able to use different setups in different bands, but this has not been well tested!
 PSFs have to be created by the user beforehand, Galapagos-2 does NOT do this on-the-fly (at least yet).
 PSFs can be created by PSFEx, for example.

+PSFs MUST be given in the same order as the bands are given in A00) (exlcuding SExtractor), e.g. first the MAIN band, then the other bands in the same order.

     E11) 400      # constraint max Re
 as information: as minimum radius 0.3 pixels is used in the code as we do not expect smaller galaxies to be fitted well.
 If afterwards you only believe a larger radius, please cut out in the output catalogue.
 The minimum size was introduced as — at very small radii — the fit iterations can take very long, due to oversampling issues (please read Barden et al. 2012 for details)